-UN Model Regulations, paragraph 2.7.1.3, ST/SG/AC.10/40/Add.1
+UN Model Regulations, paragraph 2.7.1.3, ST/SG/AC.10/40/Add.1 c) material with fissile nuclides less than a total of 0.25 g;

 Fissile nuclides.
 Uranium-233, uranium-235, plutonium-239 and plutonium-241.
 Fissile material is a material containing any of the fissile nuclides.
 Excluded from the definition of fissile material are the following: